winjs/grid/README.md

 Putting the `.centered` class on a single column will center it in that row.

 ### Vertically centering columns
-In [browsers that support Flexbox](http://caniuse.com/#search=flexbox), putting the `.vertically-centered` class on a single row will align all items center which will vertically center them.
+In [browsers that support Flexbox](http://caniuse.com/#search=flexbox), putting the `.vertically-centered` or `.vc` class on a single row will align all items center which will vertically center them.
 Great for vertically centering text next to images.

+### Horizontally centering all columns
+In [browsers that support Flexbox](http://caniuse.com/#search=flexbox), putting the `.horizontally-centered` or `.hc` class on a single row will align all items center based on a flex direction of column which will horizontally center all of them.

 ### No break
 Putting the `.nb` class on a column will make it hold it's original width across all breakpoints.